back to top

 Making web pages faster with smart script management

 Previously, JavaScript files linked to WordPress themes and plugins were loaded without particular instructions for asynchronous loading.
-As a result, these scripts would stall other content from downloading, slowing down the webpage's loading process.
+As a result, these scripts would stall other from downloading, slowing down the webpage's loading process.

 With this new update, WordPress has introduced strategies for script loading into its core and bundled themes.
 Specifically, the update leverages ‘defer' and ‘async' attributes to improve script loading.
 These attributes direct the browser to either load scripts in the background (‘async') or only after the rest of the webpage has loaded (‘defer').
 The net effect is a considerable reduction in time for a webpage to become fully interactive.